istolga/simulation-api/README.md

 simulation-api
 ==========================

 Api simulation framework on top of Netty 4 (NIO client server framework) and Spring framework.

-Doesn't require any additional databases or containers.
+The goal is to simulate slow responding third party apis.

 Usage
 ==========================
-Each api is configured in resources/sim-api-config.xml If there is splunk results available for api latencies use the following splunk query(last month):
+Each api is configured in resources/sim-api-config.xml

+If there is splunk(or other log system) results for api latencies use the following splunk query(last month):

         users/1234 | stats count(tet) as ctet, by tet | sort by ctet desc